Are you traveling to Madrid with kids?

-- The Real Madrid Museum and the legendary Santiago Bernabeu Stadium tour are a fun alternative if your kids love sports.
+- The Real Madrid Museum and the legendary Santiago Bernabeu Stadium tour are fun alternatives if your kids love sports.
 The tour includes access to an incredible panoramic view of the stadium, a visit to the trophy room, changing rooms, and much more.

 Bike tours are an ideal and fun way to discover the history, culture, and attractions of Madrid with your kids.